Lucheek-IT/rpc-2023/website/about.md

 ## The Competition
 <!-- @TODO: bold isn't enough for the team names, amp up the emphasis -->
 RollyPolly Con features a competition between two themed teams.
 Each team is made up of attendees, panelists, vendors, artists, and streamers.
 When you attend the convention you will be required to join a team!
 (Only staff is Team-Neutral!)
 Your team membership will be noted as a Discord Role, and can not be changed once selected.
-This event's teams are **TEAM CRYTPIDS** and **TEAM ROBOTS**!
+This event's teams are <span class="team-one">TEAM CRYTPIDS</span> and <span class="team-two">TEAM ROBOTS</span>!

 Teams will earn points during the convention.
 Points can be earned by winning and participating in convention competitions and contests, and panel/stream game  competitions.
 Points will be scaled to be proportional to team membership ratios, once the convention begins!